A circular future for hybrid and electric vehicle batteries

 Creating a closed loop for end-of-life battery metals together with our partners

-A major actor in waste management, Veolia brings to the consortium its technical expertise in recycling electric vehicle batteries.
-Its role is to collect, transport, dismantle and mechanically process end-of-life batteries.
-Veolia is responsible for extracting value metals through a hydrometallurgical battery recycling process.
+Veolia, a major actor in waste management, brings to the consortium its technical expertise in recycling electric vehicle batteries.
+Its role is to collect, transport, dismantle and process end-of-life batteries mechanically and, through hydrometallurgy, to extract metals contained within them.

 Electric vehicles and the lithium-ion batteries that power them are critical to society’s transition to clean energy and the future of sustainable mobility.
 Solvay is excited to take this step in support of the market and enable transformation across the value chain.